TebogoNakampe/OpenGesture-HandTracking/README.md

 The code in this repository is authored for computer-vision and machine-learning students and researchers interested in developing hand gesture applications using Intel® RealSense™ D400 depth cameras.

-This project provides C++ code to demonstrate Hand Gestures via on PC camera or depth data, namely Intel® RealSense™ depth cameras.
+This project provides C++ code to demonstrate Hand Gestures via depth data from Intel® RealSense™ depth cameras.

 The software provided here works with the currently available Intel® RealSense™ D400 depth cameras supported by librealsense2.
 OpenGesture is experimental code and not an official Intel® product.